-Louis van Gaal Childhood Story Plus Untold Biography Facts: Lost Faith in God after Wife’s Death
+Louis van Gaal Untold Bio – Lost Faith in God after Wife’s Death:

-After his first wife’s death, Louis van Gaal meet his second wife Truus.
+After his first wife’s death, Louis van Gaal met his second wife Truus.
 They met not long after Fernanda’s death and were partners for 14 years before Louis proposed in 2007.

 Louis van Gaal never did the usual when he proposed.
 He couldn’t go down on one knee – he had a broken leg at the time!
 They married on his birthday in a cool date- 08-08-08 – as the invitations pointed out.